Route 66 Thru Arizona

 Grand Canyon Caverns

-After traveling from Seligman thru 25 miles of this remoteness, we reach the turnoff to Grand Canyon Caverns.
+After traveling from Seligman thru 25 miles of remoteness, we reach the turnoff to Grand Canyon Caverns.
 When driving this stretch of Route 66 before I-40 was built, the turnoff to Grand Canyon Caverns had the only brief passing lane for about 70 miles (112 km).
 By the early 1970s, US 66 was seeing a big increase in traffic and this long segment of highway was often frustrating to drive with being stuck behind slow moving trucks and RVs.

 Like Two Guns, Grand Canyon Caverns was a popular roadside attraction that lost its lifeline when I-40 was moved 20 miles (32 km) to the south.
 Suddenly, there were no more cars traveling by whose occupants needed a break from riding this long stretch of road and needed someplace to get out of the car, walk around and see something interesting.
 And there are plenty of interesting things to see at Grand Canyon Caverns.
 As the name implies, the attraction revolves around an underground cavern.
-And, for the kids, there’s plenty of funky things to look at here, including many models of dinosaurs.
+And, for the kids, there’s plenty of odd things to look at here, including many models of dinosaurs.

 The caverns are not the normal caverns you may be familiar with, such as those with stalactites and stalagmites.
 They’re known as “dry” caverns, in fact, they’re the largest dry cavern system in the USA.
 They formed like other caverns in limestone, but the spring water that formed them dried up a long time ago.

 All the property of Grand Canyon Caverns is privately owned.
-It includes a full-service hotel, campground, restaurant, a store, a museum, and of course the caverns themselves, which are below the museum and accessed by an old rickety elevator.
-The store and hotel are close to Route 66, where the campground, museum, and caverns are a mile to the south.
+It includes a full-service hotel, campground, restaurant, a store, a museum, and of course the caverns themselves, which are below the museum and accessed by an old and classic rickety elevator.
+The store and hotel are close to Route 66, where the campground, museum, and caverns are a mile from the road to the south.
 Along with all the artifacts of Americana laying around, Grand Canyon Caverns makes for a great basecamp to explore this remote section of Route 66.

 Learn more about the geology and history of Grand Canyon Caverns.